It all began with a cough.

-At King's College London, neuropsychiatrist Tim Nicholson and his team are examining a noninvasive method of exciting the brain known as transcranial magnetic stimulation (TMS) as a potential intervention for FND.
-His group recently completed a feasibility study, and the results were promising enough to initiate a larger pilot clinical trial.
+At King’s College London, neuropsychiatrist Tim Nicholson and his team are examining a noninvasive method of exciting the brain known as transcranial magnetic stimulation (TMS) as a potential intervention for FND.
+His group completed a feasibility study, and the results were promising enough for them to initiate a larger pilot clinical trial.
 There are competing explanations for why TMS might work.
 It induces a brief muscle twitch that could kickstart the relearning of movement; stimulating brain areas altered in FND might help restore function, or it may have a placebo effect.
-LaFaver's group at Northwestern is examining the use of meditation and mindfulness practice, which, according to LaFaver, patients have anecdotally reported as helpful for maintaining the benefits of treatment.
+LaFaver, working with colleagues at Northwestern University, has examined the use of meditation and mindfulness practice, which, she says, patients have anecdotally reported as helpful for maintaining the benefits of treatment.

 Psychological treatments such as CBT currently remain among the first-line interventions for people with FND, according to Perez.
 There is a pressing need for a range of effective treatments, however: the prognosis remains poor.
 It is still relatively uncommon for FND patients to completely regain function, and relapses occur often.
 According to a 2014 meta-analysis of 24 studies, on average 40 percent of patients reported similar or worsened symptoms seven years after their initial diagnosis.
 On top of that, patients still experience high levels of stigma and have trouble accessing treatment, LaFaver says.
 “I still think we have a long way to go.”